QTIM-Lab/chimera/README.md

 Reference files in this repo
 - predict.py: container entrypoint that performs inference and writes the probability JSON.
 - Dockerfile: builds the runtime image and sets defaults for CHIMERA_* variables.
-- tabpfn_final.py: utilities to train the model bundle used by the container.
+- tabpfn_final.py: utilities to compare models (cv), train a bundle (--model required), and run CSV predictions with a saved bundle.
+- find_optimal_k.py: helper script to sweep feature counts (k) with SelectKBest and plot performance.

 That’s it.
 After verifying locally, package or push your image per the challenge’s submission instructions.